-Students must have a valid mask fit test prior to experiential placements in Year 2 of the program.
-The mask fit testing documentation must be valid until the end of Year 4.
+Students completing an institutional rotation must have a valid mask fit test in Year 2 of the program.
+All students must have a valid mask fit test during the entirety of the APPE experiential year.

 D. Student Declaration of Understanding (Workplace Safety and Insurance Board or Private Insurance Coverage for Students on Unpaid Placements)